Officers of the Faculty

 MBA Courses and Course Descriptions

 Our MBA courses are taught by professionals in the field who bring forth their dynamic experiences and diverse backgrounds.
-Through the program students will further their understanding of core management and business knowledge and practice while simultaneously enriching their perspective and practical knowledge on how to be innovative and entrepreneurial, and a responsible business professional with a global perspective and strong strategic foundation for success.
+Through the program, students will further their understanding of core management and business knowledge and practice while simultaneously enriching their perspective and practical knowledge on how to be innovative and entrepreneurial, and a responsible business professional with a global perspective and strong strategic foundation for success.
 Through class discussions, team learning and hands-on work, students will experience professional growth as well as personal development.
 In addition to the core and elective courses, professional leadership workshops will be offered to students.
 Each student must complete two prior to graduation.

 MBA courses all have a prefix indicating the discipline: ACCT (Accounting), DCSN (Business Decision Systems), ENTM (Entrepreneurship), FINA (Finance), INFO (Business Information Systems), MKTG (Marketing) and MNGT (Management).
 Integrative and multi-disciplinary courses that do not belong to a particular discipline are labeled by the prefix BUSS.
 It is important to note that the successful completion of the pre-MBA integrative foundation module is a prerequisite for enrollment in all core and elective courses listed below.
 To deepen the learning of the student and to allow for program’s customizing, student can also select courses offered by other graduate programs within OSB and AUB, subject to the approval of the director.